• Skip to main content

 Sortino Ratio

-The Sortino ratio, named after Frank A. Sortino, is a variation of the Sharpe ratio that only considers downside volatility.
+The Sortino ratio, named after Frank A. Sortino, is a variation of the Sharpe ratio that only considers downside volatility by looking only at negative returns.

 Treynor Ratio